 - Introduction– A few parts of the intro is your lead-in, background information, and your thesis statement.
 Start your lead-in with an introduction that garners interest with a strong hook.
 You may quote a controversial statistic you plan to investigate or a question your peers often ask themselves about a contemporary subject.

-- This will setup a strong transition for any background information on the topic which will then follow with your thesis statement.
+- This will set up a strong transition for any background information on the topic which will then follow with your thesis statement.
 Your thesis is the basis of your paper and should be relevant through the entire text including your conclusion.

-- Literature review– Here you demonstrate your knowledge on your subject.
+- Literature review– Here you demonstrate your knowledge of your subject.
 Mention texts you’ve read and how they reinforce the background of your topic proposal and especially any knowledge gaps that serve as a driver for your research.

-- Methodology– Scientific work must be based on logical conclusions and the only way to have consistent and accurate data is through proper technique.
+- Methodology– Scientific work must be based on logical conclusions and the only way to have consistent and accurate data is through the proper technique.
 In this section detail what experiments or studies you plan to conduct.
 Ensure your methods are logical and on point with your thesis statement.
 When another scientist reads your methods, they should be able to duplicate your tests and obtain similar results.

 - Expected Results– It may not seem possible to indicate the expected results, especially when venturing into unknown territory.
 But with solid background knowledge, you’ll be able to formulate a hypothesis of what to expect.
-Certainly the results of many college proposal have differed in practice, so don’t get discouraged if your expected results deviate from reality.
+Certainly, the results of many college proposals have differed in practice, so don’t get discouraged if your expected results deviate from reality.
 You’ll have plenty of time to document the discrepancies in your actual paper.

 - Conclusion– Don’t wing this.
 The conclusion is what leaves the reader with an impression so make it memorable.
-Restate your thesis, why it is important and what you aim to achieve.
+Restate your thesis, why it is important, and what you aim to achieve.
 Give a consolidated summary to persuade your professor to approve your topic.

 Research Proposal Topics